 Getting to Imphal is relatively easy with travellers having three options.
 The first one is to take a flight straight into Imphal.
-There are direct or one stop flights via Guwahati in Assam from all leading metro cities in the country.
+There are direct or one-stop flights via Guwahati in Assam from all leading metro cities in the country.

 The second option is taking a direct overnight bus from Guwahati.
-This is a more affordable option but also time consuming as the bus takes around 14-16 hours to reach Imphal on an average when the road conditions are good.
+This is a more affordable option but also time-consuming as the bus takes around 14-16 hours to reach Imphal on an average when the road conditions are good.

-The third option travellers have is to take a intercity train from Guwahati in Assam to Dimapur in Nagaland and then a shared jeep (pay per seat) to Imphal.
+The third option travellers have is to take an intercity train from Guwahati in Assam to Dimapur in Nagaland and then a shared jeep (pay per seat) to Imphal.
 This is only a recommended option if you plan on exploring Nagaland and then intend on continuing your journey to Manipur.
 It takes six hours by train and then another seven hours by the shared jeep.

 Once in Imphal, the city has a pretty pleasing vibe.
 It’s nothing like what you hear or read in the media, it’s actually a bustling city which is more or less like any other small town in India.
 Everyone is smiling and cheerful out here and always willing to help travellers get around.

 Most of the younger generation in Imphal can speak fluent English so getting directions to go anywhere is not hard.
 All you need to do is just ask and you’ll surely get more than one person who will come out of their way to help you.
 People are extremely warm and friendly.

 Getting around the city is best on foot for all the places nearby which is around the city centre.
 To reach places a few kilometres from the city centre, one will find plenty of shared autos which run every five to ten minutes up and down every road possible in Imphal.
 This is a great way to meet more locals and get a better experience of what the local way of life in the capital city of Manipur is like.